Double-Ace-Team/HexaKingdom/README.md

 Back-end: Express.js with Typescript

-Database: MongoDB with Mongoose as ORM(Object-Relational Mapper)
+Database: MongoDB with Mongoose as Mapper

 Communication: Socket.io